MISS DUBLIN WINS CONTEST – Amharc Éireann: Eagrán 126

 In the Abbey Dance Hall in Drogheda, a group of ladies from 6 counties competed in the finals of a beauty contest to be crowned Miss Mannequin 1961.

 Local beauty contests were very popular in Ireland in the 1950s and ‘60s.
-Contestants from all over Ireland took part in this event with ladies travelling from Meath, Kilkenny, Kildare and Dublin.
-The winner on this occasion was Dubliner Deirdre Ní Rinn who caught the judge’s eye and took the crown.
+Contestants traveled from all over Ireland (including Meath, Kilkenny, Kildare and Dublin) to take part in the event.
+The winner on this occasion was Dubliner Deirdre Ní Rinn.

 With kind permission of Gael Linn.